KEN BARNES: Prairie wings and the pea field paradise

 The moose died on impact, and the front of the car was just totaled.
 Neither of the guys were injured, and they said they had already notified the authorities.
 It was an eerie sight, to say the least.

 After three days of great gunning we headed home.
-If you have never been to Canada to hunt waterfowl, you're missing a trip of a lifetime.
-Give Boyd a call by checking out his web site at King West Outfitters.
-I promise . . . you will not regret it.
+If you have never been to Canada to hunt waterfowl, you're missing out on a trip of a lifetime.
+Give Boyd a call by checking out his website at King West Outfitters.
+I promise ... you will not regret it.

 (0) comments